 Any state, such as California or Massachusetts, that has commercial orchards will also have laws protecting the produce of those orchards, and while you and your neighbors probably aren't in the business of growing and marketing apples, everyone is still entitled to their own produce.

-(Picking fruit from “public trees”—trees that are growing on public land or in public parks—is usually permitted; some nonprofits maintain maps showing the locations of public fruit trees.)
+Picking fruit from "public trees"—trees that are growing on public land or in public parks—is usually permitted, however.
+Some nonprofits maintain maps showing the locations of public fruit trees.

-If the trunk of a tree straddles the boundary line between your property and your neighbors’, it’s a “boundary tree.”
+If the trunk of a tree straddles the boundary line between your property and your neighbors', it's a "boundary tree."
 Each of you owns all of it, jointly.
-In that event, you have the right to the fruit growing on branches that are on your side of the line.
-(You may have a right to the fruit on the other side of the line, but you’d have to go on your neighbor’s land to get it.)
+In that event, you have the right to fruit growing on branches that are on your side of the line.
+You might also have a right to fruit on the other side of the line, but you'd have to go on your neighbor's land to get it.